ReviewMyContract.aiReview My Contract

 Three important limitations on non-disparagement:

 — *Protected disclosures:* Non-disparagement clauses cannot prohibit reporting violations of law to government agencies (SEC, EEOC, OSHA), truthful testimony in legal proceedings, or cooperation with government investigations.
+The Dodd-Frank Act's anti-retaliation provisions for SEC whistleblowers are particularly robust.

 — *Truth is generally not disparagement:* Non-disparagement provisions technically prohibit false or negative statements, but employees retain the right to make truthful statements about their experience.
 A clause that broadly prohibits any "negative" statement is overbroad and potentially unenforceable.